Skip to Main Content

 • view your publications in one place

-• explore various metrics related to your work and profile (h-index, citation counts, publications and co-authors).
+• explore various metrics related to your work and profile (h-index, citation counts, publications, and co-authors).

 • link your ORCID iD to your Scopus Author profile.

 Note: Creating a user account in the Scopus database is different from having an Author Profile there.
 They can be linked to one another, however.
+A user account is necessary to request corrections to your Author Profile page.

-Discover your Scopus profile and find your Scopus Author ID:
+Discover your Scopus profile and find your Scopus Author ID.